 Pharmacies, big-box stores or online providers may offer OTC self-fit hearing aids.
 Be aware that if you choose to buy OTC self-fit hearing aids, you are making the decision about what you buy, just like any other item on the shelf.
 You may be able to ask store staff for help; however, these staff members likely do not have specialized training in hearing loss and hearing technology programming.
 It is important to read all information on the box before buying a device.
 You may not be able to return the hearing aids once you buy them, and remember, they aren't inexpensive.
-They may cost in the \$800-\$1,600 price range for a pair.
+They range in cost from as little as \$100 to \$3,500 a pair.
 It would be wise to also understand the product warranties and what they entail.